bgshacklett/www.digital-traffic.net/docs/blog/posts/swimctl-pool-automation.md

   similar problems.

-* First Experiences with Node-Red
+* First Experiences with Node-RED

   Programming in Node-RED required a different way of thinking from e.g.:
   Python, or Java.
 It's been a great experience so far.
 I've been a fan of